 - Practice gross motor skills

 - Plastic eggs in various colors (enough for half of the children in your class)

 - Small slips of paper with activities written on them: read a book outside, have a popsicle, extra recess, blow bubbles, go for a walk, and free time.

-In Advance: Use a hot glue gun to attach a string to the top of a plastic egg.
+Use a hot glue gun to attach a string to the top of plastic eggs.

 Remember: Some children will have a difficult time waiting for their turn to open an egg.
 It would be a good idea to make a large chart with the names and day that each pair will have their turn.
 Cross off the days so that children see the days going by.
 Remember that it's also a sad time for the children who find transitions hard.
 Try keeping the classroom atmosphere calm and the schedule as consistent as possible.

 - End-of-the-year picnic.
 Send home a letter to parents telling them the class is planning an end-of-the-year picnic.
 Suggest children write out an invitation to the picnic for their parents.

 - Invite children to fill out a self-assessment form to go in their June portfolio.
 Divide a 9''x12'' piece of paper into four sections.
 Write sentence leads that are appropriate for your program such as: "I am good at...."
 "My favorite activities in class are...."
 "My favorite thing I learned about this year...," and "One thing I want to get better at is...."
 Invite children to fill out the form on their own or have a teacher help them.

 - Scrambled Eggs Super! by Dr. Seuss